Cookie Consent by Free Privacy Policy Generator website

 Risk assessment

-Besides providing a database of relevant information on media ownership and control, the EurOMo also assesses risks for transparency in the form of an index.
+Besides providing a database of relevant information on media ownership and control and narrative country reports, the EurOMo also assesses risks for transparency in the form of an index.
 Based on the methodology of composite indices provided by the OECD and others (2008), the index translates the data collected and the qualitative assessments made by the national teams into quantitative values for cross-country comparison.

-In this index, each country has a score between 0 and 3, where 0 refers to the worst performance possible and 3 to the best performance possible, leading to a low risk for transparency in ownership and control of news provision.
+In this index, each country has a score between 0 and 3, where 0 refers to the worst performance possible and 3 to the best performance possible.
+The higher the performance, the lower the risk for transparency.
 The final value corresponds to the weighted average of the performance of a country in the six dimensions of the monitor.

 Each dimension, in turn, is composed of empirical indicators, which are weighted within the dimension itself.
 Most indicators are qualitative assessments by the national teams graded in a 0-3-point scale just as the full score.
-The indicators which are quantitative refer to the availability of information that the EurOMo framework expects to be disclosed.
+The quantitative indicators, in turn, calculate how much information is available in the areas that the EurOMo framework expects to be disclosed.
 In this case, the amount of information available was measured in percentages and weighted according to market sectors.
 For example, in a country where newspaper is more important than TV in news use, the availability of information about newspapers has a bigger weight than information about TV channels.
 The weights of market sectors are derived from the Eurobarometer (2022), covering all 27 EU countries.
-Finally, the percentages of these quantitative indicadors are normalised to the 0-3 point scale with 50% as the mininum threshold (i.e., where the scale begins, meaning that availability of a certain information below 50% results in a score 0 for a country).
+Finally, the percentages of these quantitative indicadors are normalised to the 0-3 point scale with 50% as the mininum threshold (i.e., where the scale begins, meaning that availability of a certain information below 50% leads to a score 0).

 Alongside all six dimensions mentioned above, the instrument considers that there are two major types of risk: